Hello!

 Dear Daniel,

-Sometimes, at the time of exit, the employees tamper with the data or unleash their destructive tendencies.
-It appears that your employer had trusted the exiting employees and the trust was shattered because of their destructive activities.
-Now the employer has imposed, though illegal, a blanket ban on the disbursement of the salary and wages.
+Sometimes, at the time of exit, employees tamper with data or unleash their destructive tendencies.
+It appears that your employer had trusted the exiting employees, and the trust was shattered because of their destructive activities.
+Now the employer has imposed, though illegal, a blanket ban on the disbursement of salary and wages.

-If they are saying that they will reimburse your salary after 30-60 days of your exit, then have they given anything in writing to you?
-In fact, all the dues should be cleared on the Last Working Day (LWD) itself.
-Nevertheless, because of the administrative difficulties, many companies clear the dues in 1-2 weeks or along with the monthly salary.
+If they are saying that they will reimburse your salary after 30-60 days of your exit, have they given anything in writing to you?
+In fact, all dues should be cleared on the Last Working Day (LWD) itself.
+Nevertheless, due to administrative difficulties, many companies clear the dues in 1-2 weeks or along with the monthly salary.

-Already I have written in my previous post that the actions of your employer are illegal.
-Now whether to approach the labour office and file a complaint or not is your call.
+I have previously mentioned that the actions of your employer are illegal.
+Whether to approach the labor office and file a complaint or not is your decision.

 By the way, what is the nature of your industry?
 In my earlier post, I had asked whether you are a "workman" or a "supervisor"?
 The reply to this question is also pending.